 Seventh and Eighth Grades: 7-8 Bands, 6-8 Orchestra, Chorus at King, and Modern Music at Longfellow meet zero period offering students moderately challenging compositions and ensemble skill development.
 After school music classes including Jazz Band and Modern Music at King, Jazz Band at Willard and Jazz Band at Longfellow are open to 6th-8th graders.
 At middle school, evening concerts are scheduled during the school year and ensembles participate in the Performing Arts Showcase in March of each year.
 Some bands and orchestras compete in regional music festivals.
 There is a Jumpstart Retreat at Cazadero Performing Arts Camp for eighth graders in October.

-Berkeley High School: 9-12 graders may choose from the following Music electives: Orchestra, Concert Band, Pep Band, Lab Band I, Lab Band II, Jazz Ensemble and AP Music Theory.
+Berkeley High School: 9-12 graders may choose from the following Music electives: Chamber Orchestra, Concert Orchestra, Concert Band, Pep Band, Lab Band I, Lab Band II, Jazz Ensemble, Guitar, Chorus and AP Music Theory.
 The ensembles hold regular evening concerts and participate in the Performing Arts Show case and competitive festivals in the Bay Area and beyond.

 Information on the award-winning Berkeley High Jazz program can be found here.
 A strongly articulated music program from grades three through twelve encourages and supports students to achieve at the highest levels.
 In late April, 2013 150 musicians from BHS performed in four groups at the California Music Educators Association (CMEA) Band and Orchestra festival.
 This is the first time ever that four BHS groups have performed at a CMEA festival, and all came out winners.
 Chamber Strings earned highest marks from all the judges: a Unanimous Superior.
 Chamber Winds earned three Superiors and one Excellent.
 Concert Band earned three Excellents and one Superior.
 Concert Orchestra earned four Excellents.
 Bands, chorus and orchestras from the three Berkeley middle schools also participated in the 2013 CMEA Festival, with ratings given from Excellent to Superior.
 In the spring of 2013, just two days after winning the combo division at the Reno Jazz Festival, and a month after winning the same division at the prestigious Monterey NextGen Jazz Festival, Berkeley High’s Combo A was named as the High School Combo of the Year by Downbeat Magazine.
 This is the number one jazz trade magazine in the US.
 The BHS students outplayed groups from across the nation.
 This is the second year in a row that BHS’s Jazz Combo A has won both the Monterey Jazz Festival and the Downbeat Magazine Award.